One of our most popular Ireland knitting vacations, begin your tour in Dublin and continue on to the Aran Islands, Donegal and Belfast.

 Day 5: Museum of Country Life & Knitting Workshop with Ciara Ní Reachtnín

 Begin your day with the early ferry back to the mainland.
 From there travel through Connemara to the Museum of Country Life.
 After lunch (included), enjoy a knitting workshop with Ciara Ní Reachtnín.
-During your time with Ciara you will learn how to make the Deirdre na nDólás (Deirdre of Sorrows) Shawl pattern, one of Ciara's own Celtic Mythology Designs.
+During your time with Ciara you will learn how to make the Deirdre na nDólás (Deirdre of Sorrows) shawl pattern, one of Ciara's own Celtic Mythology designs.
 Techniques taught in this class will include constructing the garter tab, adding beads to your knitting, the unique cables and lace design of the main body of the shawl and attaching the beaded lace edge.
 Finally travel the short distance to Sligo where you will check into your hotel.
-Overnight in Sligo, Dinner, Bed & Breakfast included.
+Overnight Sligo, Dinner Bed & Breakfast Basis

 Day 6: Travel to Donegal